AjayKMehta/setup-machine/README.md

 1. In radian: `IRKernel::installspec()`.

 > Alternatively, you can copy files from `IRKernel` package installation directory's **kernelspec** subfolder to `$Appdata\jupyter\kernels\ir`.

+### Quarto

+[Quarto](https://quarto.org/) is a replacement for RMarkdown that also works with Python.

+To install:

+1. Download installer from <https://github.com/quarto-dev/quarto-cli/releases> and run.
+1. Add installation path (D:\Apps\Quarto\bin) to `$PATH` if not already available.
+1. RStudio ships with its owb version of Quarto + Pandoc.
+To use Quarto and its bundled version of Pandoc, add the following to your .Renviron file:

+    ```shell
+    QUARTO_PATH="D:/Apps/quarto/bin/quarto.cmd"
+    RSTUDIO_PANDOC="D:/Apps/quarto/bin/tools"
+    ```

 <!-- Stupid Markdown TOC extension cant handle '.' in header 😠 -->
 ## DotNet